vladigleba/vladigleba.github.io/posts/basics/prayer.md

 Jesus associated the repetition of words and phrases with heathenism {% rf 'Acts 19:34; 1 Kings 18:26' %}, thereby making it clear that such practices have no place in the life of a Christian.
 The same is true of breath prayers and the popular practice of "entering the silence," which involves emptying the mind&mdash;in reality, turning off the brain&mdash;which is one of the quickest ways to enter an altered state of consciousness.
 All of these paths lead to mysticism and open the door to the influence of malevolent powers.
 (For more information, see Howard Peth's book, *The Dangers of Contemplative Prayer*.)

 God wants us to be fully engaged when talking to Him, as we would be when talking to a friend, with our minds fully alert and our reasoning powers fully intact {% rf 'Isaiah 1:18' %}.
 Prayer should be fervent, fresh, and from the heart.
 If our hearts are not in it, we probably shouldn't be praying it.
-Prayers that mean a lot to us mean a lot to God.
+Prayers that don't mean a lot to us don't mean a lot to God.

 ## Is praying aloud a good idea?